Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

-We have plenty of therapies in medicine which have been shown to be effective but which cause negative side effects or consequences.
+We have plenty of therapies in medicine that have been shown to be effective but which cause negative side effects or consequences.

-On the flip side, we have plenty of therapies which can POTENTIALLY help people with Hashimoto's which are very safe but not very effective.
+On the flip side, we have plenty of therapies that can POTENTIALLY help people with Hashimoto’s which are very safe but not very effective.

 What we really want is something that is shown to be both VERY effective and yet VERY safe.

 How safe a medication or therapy is, is referred to as its safety profile.

 And whenever you, as a patient, consider any therapy you should always ask yourself about the safety profile of that thing.

 CBD, as a therapy, has a strong safety profile (7).